 Foundations of Law

-Prof. Clifford Larsen, Dr. Dr. Adem Koyuncu, Prof. Dr. Jörn Axel Kämmerer
+Prof. Christopher Bisping, Prof. Dr. Jörn Axel Kämmerer

-The legal systems of different countries resemble each other in some ways, for a variety of reasons, including common legal heritages, there are several efforts to achieve international harmonization of laws, and others.
-However, there remain significant differences in legal systems.
-Attorneys and businesspeople are often unaware that the legal structures and concepts that they take for granted in their home countries are not shared elsewhere.
-An awareness of these similarities and differences is particularly important for businesspeople and attorneys working in the international arena.
+The legal systems of different countries resemble each other in some ways but differ in others.
+The similarities stem from factors such as common legal heritages, efforts to achieve international harmonization of laws, and others; but even similarity does not imply uniformity.
+Lawyers and businesspeople are often unaware that the legal structures and concepts that they take for granted in their home countries are not shared elsewhere.
+An awareness of these similarities and differences is particularly important for businesspeople and lawyers working in the international arena.

-The Foundations of Law module considers a number of topics, an understanding of which is of significant practical use to businesspeople and attorneys.
-Through the analysis of a hypothetical case in three different legal systems, the Comparative Law section of the module considers the differences and similarities in the concepts, organization, and functioning of national legal systems.
+The Foundations of Law module considers a number of topics, an understanding of which is of significant practical use to businesspeople and lawyers.
+The Comparative Law section of the module will focus on contract law as contracts underpin all commercial activity.
+It will also consider the differences and similarities in the concepts, organization, and functioning of national legal systems.
 Unlike much comparative law instruction, this module section analyzes not just directly relevant substantive law, but also other legal principles that can be decisive in any given situation.
-These principles include procedural law generally, the (non) availability of discovery, and the compensation of attorneys.
-This module section is "team-taught" by two lecturers, who come from and are admitted to practice in different jurisdictions.

 Prof. Dr. Matthias Meyer

 Information provided by cost accounting is crucial for making rational decisions and controlling activities.
 Therefore, it is fundamental for understanding management in modern corporations.
 The course offers a comprehensive introduction to the basics of cost accounting.
 More precisely, it will provide an overview of essential concepts and tools of cost accounting.
 Students’ understanding will be deepened by giving practical examples.